Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Introduction

-The approaches that are discussed in this paper can be combined with linearisation methods, such as those applied for Richards equation coupled with transport in \cite{illiano2021iterative}.
-Moreover, as with all fixed-point iterations, we mention that the methods that are proposed here can benefit from acceleration methods, such as Anderson acceleration, which is known to accelerate linearly convergent schemes \cite{evans2020proof}.
-Anderson acceleration has already been successfully applied in combination with decoupling methods for the Biot equations \cite{both2019anderson}, and phase-field methods for brittle fracture propagation \cite{storvik2021accelerated}.

 The paper is organised as follows.
-In \cref{sec:iterative_methods} we present a unified nomenclature for decoupling methods, which can be conveniently seen as block-based versions of standard iterative schemes for linear systems.
-We split the monolithic problem into an implicit and an explicit operator and we then consider the addition of a relaxation operators to improve and stabilise the iterations.
-In \cref{sec:schur}, we extend the idea behind the Uzawa algorithm, and propose a new general decoupling method for solving iteratively coupled systems of equations, based on an approximation of the Schur complement.
-In \cref{sec:convergence}, convergence conditions for generic splitting schemes and convergence proofs for several special cases, namely the block-symmetric and block-skew-symmetric cases are provided for the new method.
-Eventually, in \cref{sec:results} numerical results with the Schur-based Partial Jacobi approximation are compared to standard iterative methods.
+In \cref{sec:model}, we introduce two model problems, the dual-porosity problem and the Quad-Laplacian.
+In the next section, we present a unified nomenclature for decoupling methods, conveniently seen as block-based versions of standard iterative schemes for linear systems.
+We split the monolithic problem into an implicit and an explicit operator and then introduce a relaxation operator to improve and stabilise the iterations.
+In \cref{sec:schur}, we extend the idea behind the Uzawa algorithm and propose a new general decoupling method for solving iteratively coupled systems of equations based on an approximation of the Schur complement.
+In \cref{sec:convergence}, convergence conditions for generic splitting schemes and convergence proofs for several special cases, namely the block-symmetric and block-skew-symmetric cases, are provided for the new method.
+Eventually, in \cref{sec:results}, numerical results with the Schur-based Partial Jacobi approximation are compared to standard iterative methods.